m-rubik/burglebros-qlearning/DISCUSSION.md

 | Layout 2 | 63% | 4 | 9 | 5
 | Layout 3 | 65% | 5 | 11 | 4

-Here are the actual layouts:
+Here are the layouts:

 | Layout 1 | Layout 2 | Layout 3 |
 | -------- | -------- | -------- |
 | ![alt text](assets/images/low_avg_path_len.png) | ![alt text](assets/images/med_avg_path_len.png) | ![alt text](assets/images/high_avg_path_len.png)

-Layout 3 is an interesting one, as many of the nodes are clearly in a hallway, but they do not fit our current definition of a hallway...
+There's something tricky with Layout 3... by visual inspection, it's evident that many of the nodes are clearly in a long hallway, but they do not technically fit our current definition of a hallway!
+However, we can see that the longest (and average) path length are higher!

+By looping through every combination of nodes in the graph, and measuring the amount of edges traversed in the path between them, we can take the max of these results and that is our longest path.

+In Layout 3, going from (2,0) to (3,0) takes 11 moves.

+So even though layout 3 *technically* has less nodes in hallways, and a high average connectivity, it is clear that this layout will be the most challenging to navigate.

+## Future Work
+- Run the agent in Phase 3 and find its win percentage
+- Incorporate more elements into the game (items, traps, etc)
+- Implement a second (or more) floors
+- Add a second agent acting in the same environment, following a turn order with the other agent + guards